Interactions of two and three mesons including higher partial waves from lattice QCD: Discussion of results

 The three-pion coupling at maximal isospin has been extracted in the RFT approach~\cite{Blanton:2019vdk,Fischer:2020jzp,Hansen:2020otl}, the FVU approach~\cite{Mai:2018djl,Brett:2021wyd}, and via the threshold expansion~\cite{Beane:2007es,Beane:2020ycc}.
 All these studies have included only $s$-wave contributions to the two- and three-pion interactions.
 In this section, we compare results that we have obtained from fits that closely match those used in these previous studies, i.e.,~restricted to $s$-wave interactions and using only a subset of the moving frames and levels.
 Specifically, we compare to the RFT results of Refs.~\cite{Blanton:2019vdk,Fischer:2020jzp}, which use the same fit model as this work, allowing for a direct comparison.
 We stress, however, that, as seen in \Cref{sec:results}, fitting without including $d$-wave terms leads to poorer fits (even if only trivial irreps are included).
 Thus, the present comparison must be understood as a consistency check.

 We start with a direct comparison to Ref.~\cite{Blanton:2019vdk}.
 That work used the two- and three-pion spectra of Ref.~\cite{Horz:2019rrn}, which were calculated on the D200 ensemble also used here.
 The present determination of the spectrum differs in several ways: (i) we increased statistics by including measurements on more gauge configurations as well as adding a second source time per configuration; (ii) we rebin data in blocks of three configurations to ameliorate autocorrelation; (iii) following these changes, we re-assessed the excited-state systematics of the spectrum extraction.
 The fit results are shown in \Cref{tab:compareD200}, along with those from Ref.~\cite{Blanton:2019vdk}.
+Note that this is a new fit, different from those presented in \Cref{subsec:pionfits}.
 We stress that we are fitting to the same set of levels, so differences in fit parameters result solely from updates in the energies of the levels.
 We observe a substantial difference between the two fits, which, including correlations, is about $3\sigma$.
 In particular, the determination of $M_\pi^2 \Kisozero$, which was found to be different from zero at the $2\sigma$ level in Ref.~\cite{Blanton:2019vdk}, is called into question in view of the change of sign in the new fit.

 Our interpretation of the discrepancy is the following.
 First, a larger rebinning reduces the impact of the autocorrelation between samples, and leads to more reliable determinations of the energy levels.
 Second, the increase in statistics enables the use of larger values of $t_\text{min}$, which reduces the contamination from excited states.
 In summary, we now think that there may be systematic errors in the spectrum of Ref.~\cite{Horz:2019rrn} that have not been accounted for.
 Since the impact of three-particle interactions on the spectrum is small, such effects can lead to significant systematic errors in the parameters in $\Kdf$.
 Note that in our preferred fit which includes $d$-wave interactions, the value of $M_\pi^2 \Kisozero$ is shifted by more than one standard deviation---compare \Cref{tab:compareD200} and fit 3 in \Cref{tab:fitpiD200}.
 This is another indication of the challenge in determining these parameters.